10 Proof of Income Documents Landlords Use to Verify Income

 - Bank name and address

-Double-check the bank statement deposits against the amount indicated on the pay stubs.
-This is a great way to spot any fraudulent pay stubs and confirm monthly gross income.
-Review the applicant’s banking history to make sure there’s more money coming in than going out and there are not a lot of frivolous purchases.
+Double-check the bank statement deposits against the amount indicated on the pay stubs to detect fraud and confirm monthly gross income.
+Review the applicant’s banking history to ensure there’s more money coming in than going out and that there are not a lot of frivolous purchases.
+Also, look for bounced checks, overdraft fees, and bill-paying history.
+Evaluate their savings account to see if there are enough reserves to pay for rent if the applicant loses their job or financial problems arise.

 4. Letter of Employment

 A letter of employment is used as secondary proof of an applicant’s gainful employment and income.
 It is also a way to determine a potential tenant’s employment length.
-Some landlords require a specific length of employment in their current role to be qualified to rent their property.
+Some landlords require tenants to be employed for a specific length of time in their current role to be qualified to rent their property.
 This shows consistency in income and commitment, which are beneficial traits of a highly qualified tenant.
-However, others only require seeing that their prospective tenant makes the appropriate income to qualify.

 How to Verify Income From an Employment Letter

-An employment letter often takes more effort to obtain than pay stubs or bank statements because it needs to be requested from the applicant’s employer.
-But, the actual letter should be on company letterhead and contain the following elements:
+An employment letter often takes more effort to obtain than pay stubs or bank statements because it needs to be requested by the applicant from the applicant’s employer.
+The actual letter should be on company letterhead and contain the following elements:

 - Applicant name